 About SENSEWind

 SENSEWind Limited (SWL) is a tech innovation company developing solutions for the wind industry to enable rapid turbine installation and major maintenance of large wind turbines.
-With the development of the SENSE concept (Self Erecting Nacelle & Service System), SENSEWind aims to drive down costs and increase the commercial viability of more wind projects across the globe, both onshore and offshore.
-By design, the concept reduces project risk and scales at the speed of turbine innovation – the larger and more remote wind turbines become, the more value the SENSE concept provides.
-The SENSE concept has been successfully demonstrated with an onshore turbine in N. Ireland and larger onshore demonstration projects are in planning for Scotland.
+With the development of the SENSE System (Self Erecting Nacelle & Service System), SENSEWind drives down costs and increases the commercial viability of more wind projects across the globe, both onshore and offshore.
+By design, the technology reduces project risk and scales-up at the speed of turbine innovation – the larger and more remote wind turbines become, the more value the SENSE technology provides.
+The SENSE System has been successfully demonstrated with an onshore turbine in N. Ireland and larger onshore demonstration projects are in planning for Scotland.
 For more information visit www.sensewind.com.

 About Muirhall Energy